biocore/qiime/doc/tut_data_analysis_steps.rst

 	python $qdir/make_otu_network.py -m Fasting_Map.txt -i Fasting_otu_table.txt -o OTU_Network

-To visualize the network, we use the Cytoscape_ program, where each red circle represents a sample and each white square represents an otu.
+To visualize the network, we use the Cytoscape_ program (which you can run by calling Cytoscape from the command line, beginning with a capital C, if you have Cytoscape installed), where each red circle represents a sample and each white square represents an otu.
 The lines represent the OTUs present in a particular sample (blue for controls and green for fasting).
 For more information about opening the files in Cytoscape_ please refer `here <./scripts/cytoscape_usage.html>`_.

 .. image:: images/ network.png
    :align: center